-Four experienced land surveyors share their experiences of using professional drones in their work, including: why they first considered adopting drone (or UAV/UAS) technology, what questions and concerns they had prior to buying, and what unmanned aircraft have brought to their businesses.
-(Part one of a two-part conversation.)
+In this Waypoint exclusive, four experienced geospatial professionals share their experiences of surveying with drones, covering: why they first considered adopting drone (or UAV/UAS) technology, what questions and concerns they had prior to buying, and what these unmanned aircraft have brought to their businesses.
+(Part 1 of a two-part conversation.
+Read Part 2 here.)

 - Rachel Kohlman, SLS, P. Surv – Project Manager at Meridian Surveys (Alta) Ltd. (Canada)